This is the third post post in our three-part series on How to Set up a Mud Pie Kitchen. In case you missed it:

 So, after testing out our basic mud pie kitchen and shopping for accessories, we had more mud pie kitchen ideas than we knew what to do with!

-In case you’re one of the few who doesn’t read my blog religiously (gasp!), we’ve been building a mud pie kitchen in our yard.
+In case you’re just catching up with us, we’ve been building a mud pie kitchen in our yard.
 It began in part as a way to lure my child into our yard, but its popularity with our resident 3-year old has organically turned this into one of our summer’s bigger projects.
 And the biggest surprise is that it’s been almost entirely child-driven.

 About a month ago we started with this.
 A couple crates, some sand toys, and lots of big ideas.
 Two weeks later the kitchen was still going strong, so we piled into the car to drive to the Goodwill to search for mud kitchen treasures.

 This is how it looked after our thrift store trip.
+Boxing is a great and energy-intensive sport that is enjoyed the world over.
+As we always do we try to find you the best sporting equipment there is available in the marketplace.
+We took a look at many different pairs of boxing gloves in order to see which ones we liked the best. ow to be a great boxer, you cannot just buy your way into the sport, but it is very important to have the right gear for boxing before you even go ahead.
+Top list of Boxing, MMA, Sparring and Training gloves.
+We revised our list to ensure that we are providing the Best Professional Collection.
 But did you know that my daughter likes things in their places?
 I was aware that the hodge-podge pile of dishes and scoopers might eventually keep her away from the outdoor kitchen, so I pulled out a jar of nails for us to hammer in “hooks” for our pots and utensils.

 What I didn’t anticipate is N’s interest in hammering the nails in HERSELF!
 But I should have.
 This child has three (3!!) wooden hammers and couldn’t scramble into the house fast enough to get one.